mbuczko/revolt/README.md

                                    co.paralleluniverse/capsule-maven {:mvn/version "1.0.3"}}}}}
 ```

 Note the `:extra-paths` and `:main-opts`.
-First one declares additional class path - a _target/assets_ directory where certain tasks (eg. sass, cljs, aot) generate their assets like CSSes or compiled clojurescripts.
+First one declares additional class path - a _target/assets_ directory where certain tasks (eg. sass, cljs, aot) dump their generated assets like CSSes or compiled clojurescripts.
-This is required to keep things auto-reloadable - application needs to be aware of resources being regenerated.
+This is required only to keep things auto-reloadable - application needs to be aware of resources being (re)generated.

 `:main-opts` on the other hand are the parameters that `clj` will use to bootstrap revolt: `-m revolt.bootstrap` instructs `clj` to use `revolt.bootstrap` namespace as a main class and pass rest of parameters over there.

-Here is the list of all accepted parameters:
+Here is the complete list of all accepted parameters:

     -c, --config     : location of configuration resource.
 Defaults to "revolt.edn".